cybertraining-dsc/su21-reu-361/project/index.md

 ## 1. Introduction

-Blockchain is "an open, distributed ledger" which records transactions of cryptocurrency.
+Blockchain is *an open, distributed ledger* which records transactions of cryptocurrency.
 It is decentralized, which means that these transactions are shared and distributed among all participants on the blockchain for maximum accountability.
-Furthermore, this new "blockchain" technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^2].
-These transactions utilize blockchain-based "cryptocurrency," which is a popular investment of today's age, particularly in Bitcoin.
+Furthermore, this new *blockchain* technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^2].
+These transactions utilize blockchain-based *cryptocurrency*, which is a popular investment of today's age, particularly in Bitcoin.
 However, the U.S. Securities and Exchange Commission warns that high-risk accompanies these investments[^1].

 An attractive new invention such as blockchain is a particularly desirable investment opportunity.
 However, its severe volatility can scare away possible investors[^3].
 Therefore, artificial intelligence will be applied in this experiment to predict the future price of blockchain cryptocurrencies on the Electro-Optical System.